Accessibility and Lecture Recording

 Often it is the use of slides which has the greatest impact on accessibility.
 Replay itself includes good keyboard controls for the video player, integration with JAWS screen reader software, tab-accessible page navigation and a high contrast user interface.

-Recording lectures will require academic colleagues to use microphones, and so the act of making a recording may improve accessibility for those in the room, even if they never replay the video.
-We are also introducing Catchbox microphones (padded microphones) which can be thrown safely to students to enable their contributions to be captured in the recording.
+Recording lectures require academic colleagues to use microphones, and so the act of making a recording may improve accessibility for those in the room, even if they never replay the video.
+Catchbox microphones (padded microphones) are available in some rooms, which can be thrown safely to students to enable their contributions to be captured in the recording.

 Replay video experiments with the ability to ‘zoom in’ on chalk boards will considerably enhance accessibility for students at the back of lecture theatres.